-- 2.1.1 Draft guidance on HRA has been defined by DEFRA (2012) and DCLG (2006) with more detailed draft guidance from Natural England (Tyldesley, 2009) and a range of other bodies.
-More recently The Habitats Regulations Assessment Handbook (Tyldesley & Chapman, 2013) was developed to improve earlier methodologies on the basis of recent good practice and case law, and in response to Defra's Habitats and Birds Directives Implementation Review.
-The requirement for HRA stems from Articles 6(3) and 6(4) of the Habitats Directive, which are represented by four stages within the HRA process as listed in Table 2.1 which illustrates their relationship to stages within the DEFRA (2012) guidance. - 2.1.2 The Screening Assessment and Appropriate Assessment for the Local Plan are being undertaken with reference to the HRA Handbook, updating the findings of earlier stages of HRA Screening for the Draft Local Plan.
+- 2.1.1 Broad guidance on HRA has been published by MHCLG4 and DEFRA5 with more detailed guidance issued by the European Commission (2018).
+The Habitats Regulations Assessment Handbook (Tyldesley & Chapman, 2013) was developed to provide a definitive source of detailed practical guidance consistent with case law, examples of recent good practice and government guidance.
+The requirement for HRA stems from Articles 6(3) and 6(4) of the Habitats Directive, which are represented by four stages within the HRA process as listed in Table 2.1. - 2.1.2 The Screening Assessment and Appropriate Assessment for the Local Plan have been undertaken with reference to the HRA Handbook and other guidance documents, updating the findings of earlier stages of HRA Screening for the Draft Local Plan6.